Shea Gopaul: Publications

 Shea Gopaul led the preparation of a joint publication by the International Organisation of Employers (IOE), the Konrad Adenauer Stiftung (KAS) office in New York, and the UN Development Coordination Office (DCO) titled Playbook: Building Momentum in the Decade of Action through Collaboration between Employers and UN Resident Coordination.
-The Playbook aims to strengthen the dialogue and collaboration between Resident Coordinators (RCs) and employer organisations with the purpose of working together to achieve the Sustainable Development Goals (SDGs).
+The Playbook aims to strengthen the dialogue and collaboration between Resident Coordinators (RCs) and employer organisations with the purpose of working together to achieve Sustainable Development Goals (SDGs).
 The Playbook provides RCs and employer organisations a guide with recommendations, best practices, useful tips on collaboration, and outlining roles and responsibilities.

+In 2024 she led the work on a Playbook 2.0 on Creating Synergies between UN Resident Coordinators and Employers for Sustainable Impact.

 In early 2013, Shea Gopaul led and authored an International Labour Organization (ILO) feasibility study to gather information from businesses about their apprenticeship programs and to seek their views on how an international business network on apprenticeships could add value for them.
-In collaboration with the International Organisation of Employers (IOE) and members of the World Economic Forum’s Global Agenda Council on Youth Unemployment, the feasibility study collected information from multi-stakeholders on country and company apprenticeship practices; and, explored the interest and eventual commitment of companies to join forces to promote apprenticeship through a Global Apprenticeships Network.
+In collaboration with the International Organisation of Employers (IOE) and members of the World Economic Forum’s Global Agenda Council on Youth Unemployment, the feasibility study collected information from multi-stakeholders on country and company apprenticeship practices.
+It explored the interest and eventual commitment of companies to join forces to promote apprenticeships through a Global Apprenticeships Network.
 Shea Gopaul has coauthored several articles on apprenticeships, jobs, and other reskilling programs.
-She has been a regular voice on youth training at Davos and other B20 programs.
+She has been a regular voice on youth training, skilling and public partnerships at Davos, G20 OECD, UN and ILO.